 3. Listen to your customers

 The age-old sentiment that “the customer is always right” certainly rings true today—especially in a world where your customers have more choices and control over their purchases than ever before.
 This is why it is so important to listen to your customers.

 On one hand, you want to understand their needs, wants, and pain points so you can create products and/or services that deliver the most value to them.
 On the other, you want to tune in to the feedback they give you, so you know where to keep investing resources and where to make improvements.
 Listening to your customers will help ensure you’re doing the best you can to meet their needs in a way that inspires their business, loyalty, and referrals.

 Speaking of listening to your customers, we heard from 800 U.S. small businesses about what you want and need in a small business bank.
 At the end of the day, you’re looking for transparency and flexibility.
 That means no hidden fees, transaction limits, or minimum balance requirements.

-We took this feedback to create BlueVine Business Checking, the first checking account designed specifically for small businesses.
+We took this feedback to create Bluevine Business Checking, the first checking account designed specifically for small businesses.
 There are no monthly maintenance fees, hidden fees, balance requirements, or transaction limits.
-Plus, you’ll earn 0.6% interest.BVSUP-00005
+Plus, you’ll earn 1.5% interest for eligible customers.BVSUP-00005